adityatripathi05/Universal-Authentication-Platform/SRS.md

 Before integrating UAP, host applications must provide:

 #### 1.5.1 Data Access Configuration
-**Option A - Database Access**:
+**Option A - API Access (Recommended)**:
-- Database connection credentials (read-only recommended)
+- User authentication API endpoint.
-- User table schema with field mappings
+- Role retrieval API endpoint (if applicable).
-- Role table schema (if applicable)
+- Secure API authentication credentials (e.g., OAuth token, API Key).
-- Password hashing algorithm details
+- This is the most secure and recommended pattern as it avoids sharing database credentials.

-**Option B - API Access**:
+**Option B - Database Access**:
-- User authentication API endpoint
+- Strictly read-only database connection credentials.
-- Role retrieval API endpoint (if applicable)
+- User table schema with field mappings.
-- API authentication credentials
+- Role table schema (if applicable).
-- Request/response format specifications
+- This approach is supported for legacy systems but is less secure than the API method.

 #### 1.5.2 Authentication Requirements
-- Authentication type (username/email/phone/custom)
+- **Authentication Type**: Standard (username/password), email-based, phone-based, or custom.
-- Authentication field mappings
+- **Authentication Fields**: Specify which fields to use for authentication (e.g., primary identifier, password field).
-- Password validation rules
+- **Password Hashing Policy**: UAP shall only support strong, modern hashing algorithms (e.g., Argon2, bcrypt).
+The system must reject configurations that specify weak or deprecated algorithms.
-- Session management preferences
+- **Legacy Hash Upgrades**: For host applications with legacy password hashes (e.g., SHA1, MD5), UAP shall provide a seamless upgrade mechanism.
+Upon a user's first successful login, UAP will re-hash their password using a modern algorithm and the host application will be notified to update the user's record.
-- Device access policies
+- **Session Management Preferences**: Define session timeouts, role-based expiry, and device policies.

 #### 1.5.3 Security Requirements
 - Required middleware components (CAPTCHA, SMS, MFA)